SciRuby/sciruby.com/source/_posts/2012-12-07-how-to-use-nmatrix-shortcuts.md

 	# 0.3420201433256689
 	# 1.2246467991473532e-16

-These results show something good: we are able to use NMatrix for simple tasks already.
+These results show a happy result, in that we are able to use NMatrix for simple tasks already.
 Of course, there are problems to be solved, e.g. slice by reference, inversion for all dtypes, eigenvalues.
 But it's going somewhere, it's growing.

 I hope that by this time next year we'll have a very mature linear algebra library (and much more).